 The past days had been strangely hot here.
 The other day, the temperature even reached more than 30 degrees Celsius with the sun beating down on us while walking.
 It was not really the ideal temperature to hike but there are so many places to see with very little time.
 We always think that two weeks is a lot but it's never really enough to do everything that we want to.

 Here are some pictures I did while hiking in the areas of Fanes in Cortina d'Ampezzo and the trail of Rifugio Scotter to Rifugio San Marco in San Vito di Cadore.

 Sometimes, we pass by a panificio (bread shop) to have our panini (sandwiches) made and packed for a picnic or sometimes we eat in a rifugio.

-Before going back to the chalet the other day, I got some freshly picked finferli (chanterelle mushrooms) and I cooked a simple taglietelle ai funghi using taglietelle with truffles for a change.
+Before going back to the chalet the other day, I got some freshly picked finferli (chanterelle mushrooms) and I cooked a simple tagliatelle ai funghi using tagliatelle with truffles for a change.

 I hope you all enjoyed your weekend like I did.
 Until the next post!

 (Tagliatelle al Tartufo con Finferli )Ingredients:

 - 350 - 400 grams tagliatelle (regular or al tartufo)

 - 2 cloves garlic, crushed